-This innovative project is teaching schoolchildren in Kenya how to protect their local Kakamega Rain Forest.
+This innovative project is teaching children in 10 Kenyan schools how to protect their native Kakamega Rain Forest.
 They learn to protect the environment, grow crops, and raise bees and milk cows.
-The children plant indigenous trees to offset carbon, doing their part to counter climate change.
-Hope in Crops is part of the SoilFarm Multi-Culture Group's courageous efforts to protect their rain forest and ensure that it continues to provide food and income for community members.
+The children plant native trees to offset carbon, doing their part to fight climate change.
+Hope in Crops is part of the SoilFarm Multi-Culture Group's courageous effort to protect their rain forest and ensure that it continues to provide food and income for community members.